toffebjorkskog/cassandra-sample/README.md

 When both events have been received the session is considered complete.
 Service is expected to handle massive amount of sessions.

 ## Requirements
+In this project i wanted to:
-- Use Python and Cassandra
+- Create a Cassandra / Python driven REST-API
-- All endpoints are REST APIs
-- API for receiving event batches (1-10 events / batch)
+- Have the API for receive event batches (1-10 events / batch)
-- API for fetching session starts for the last X (X is defined by the user) hours for each country API for fetching last 20 complete sessions for a given player
+- Create an API for fetching session starts for the last X (X is defined by the user) hours for each country API for fetching last 20 complete sessions for a given player
-- Data older than 1 year should be discarded
+- Discard data older than 1 year

-These requirements are fulfilled.
-The data which is inserted has a TTL of one year.

-# Additional notes
-There is a branch for containerizing this project using Docker but it is not finished.
-> This project was very interesting and i am looking forward to feedback. - Christoffer Björkskog